M-arcus/cloudron-docs/knowledgebase/docs/backups.md

     regularly.
 This can be done using the [Cloudron CLI](https://cloudron.io/documentation/cli/) tool's `cloudron backup create` command.

-## Storage Backends
+## Storage provider

 ### Amazon S3

-To store backups on Amazon S3, use the `S3` backend.
+To store backups on Amazon S3, use the `S3` provider.

 <center>
 <img src="/documentation/img/backups-s3.png" class="shadow">